ULHPC/tutorials/python/basics/README.md

 You can specify the number of cores to use with the `-n` option in scoop.

 We will write a batch script to execute our python script.
 We want to compare time of execution to the number of workers used in scoop.
-We want to go from 1 worker (single core) to 55 workers, increasing the worker number 1 by 1.
+We want to go from 1 worker (`-n 1` for Scoop option) to 55 workers, increasing the worker number 1 by 1.
 As you can see, our script takes 1 parameter `x` in input which corresponds to the number of workers.

-There will be 2 batch scripts.
-The first one named `scoop` should contain:
+There will be 1 batch script.
+It should contain:

 * 1 task per cpu
 * maximum execution time of 35m
 * name of the job should be `scoop`
-* a job array which goes from 2 to 56 (maximal number of core on 2 nodes)
+* a job array which goes from 1 to 55 (maximal number of core on 2 nodes is 56)
-* will call for each value in the job array a secondary script named `scoop_launcher.sh` with `--nb-tasks` corresponding to the value of the array.
+* will give, as an option to scoop script, each value in the job array.
+For each sub-job we will ask a number of workers equals to "$SLURM_ARRAY_TASK_ID" and also pass this as an option to the script.

-It will launch a second submission script name `scoop_launcher.sh` that will run scoop with a dedicated number of workers depending on "nb-tasks" specified.

-* a minimum number of 2 nodes reserved
-* a call to `python -m scoop [...]` to call the script with increasing number of cores reserved (`$SLURM_NBTASKS`)
 * be the only user to use those resources to avoid conflicting with other scoop users (see `--exclusive` option of sbatch)
-* output file should go to `scoop.log`
+* only execute the script on skylake CPU nodes.

-**HINT** Have a look at `tutorials/advanced/Python/example5/scoop.sh` for the batch script example
+**HINT** Have a look at `tutorials/advanced/Python/example5/scoop_launcher.sh` for the batch script example

 Run this script with `sbatch` command.
-Check the content of `scoop.log` using `tail scoop.log` to see if everything is going well.
+Check the content of `scoop_*.log` to see if everything is going well.
+Also use `squeue -u $USER` to see the pending array jobs.

 When your job is over, you can use `make graph` command to generate the graph.